David M. Funk

 In 1994, Governor-Elect Parris N. Glendening asked David to chair the Transition Policy Group on Efficiency and Effectiveness in Government, which included transition oversight for the Maryland Insurance Administration.
 From 1995 to 1996, David chaired the Governor’s Commission on Baltimore City Automobile Insurance Rate Reduction.

-Since 2003, David has served on the Board of Directors of the Charles Street Development Corporation, a non-profit organization devoted to promoting commercial, retail, and residential development along the Charles Street corridor from the Inner Harbor to Johns Hopkins University.
+For nearly 20 years, David served on the Board of Directors of the Charles Street Development Corporation, a non-profit organization devoted to promoting commercial, retail, and residential development along the Charles Street corridor from the Inner Harbor to Johns Hopkins University.

 Between 1997 and 2004, David was a Trustee of The Bryn Mawr School in Baltimore.
 He served as President of the Board from 1999 to 2002.